Together on Our Way: Becoming Trauma-Informed Faith Communities

 Other sessions will be experiential and will provide material and resources for trauma-informed preaching, liturgy and self-care for clergy and faith leaders who experience burnout or secondary trauma.

-Thank you to the La Crosse Community Foundation for its generous support of this conference.
+Thank you to the La Crosse Community Foundation for its generous financial support of this conference.

 There Is a Balm: Faith Communities, Trauma and Their Call to Respond